-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

 Directing for a Limited Series or TV Movie

-"Chernobyl," HBO (Johan Renck)
+Chernobyl, HBO (Johan Renck)

-"Fosse/Verdon," "Glory," FX Networks (Jessica Yu)
+Fosse/Verdon, Glory, FX Networks (Jessica Yu)

 Directing for a Reality Program